 8 – Find obscure characters.
 A pregnant friend of mine went to MegaCon as Most Fruitful Yuki.
 She wasn’t far enough along for Yuki’s big belly so she wore a deflated beach ball over her small bump.

 9 – There are several pregnant characters in pop culture besides Amidala.
 Juno is one of the most comfortable costumes to do and the bonus is your partner can go as Bleeker.
-There’s also Daenerys Targaryen, although if you watch GOT, you know that didn’t end well.
+There’s also Daenerys Targaryen, although if you watch Game of Thrones, you know that didn’t end well.
 But pregnant pop-culture characters leads me to number 10 on the list.

 10 – Any character can be pregnant!
 When you are far enough along, flaunt the bump, don’t hide it.
 For New Year’s Eve I wanted to be something pretty and elegant so I went as the White Queen to an Alice in Wonderland themed event.
 I made a flowy white empire waist dress.
 It was like wearing a nightgown, but I felt dressed up and it was obvious by then I was pregnant and not just lumpy.
 Or at least, I thought it was obvious until looking at these photos now and realizing I look like I had a big lunch.
 I felt huge! lol.